citp/privacy-policy-historical/s/su/sub/subhub.com.md

-> *The following text is extracted and transformed from the subhub.com privacy policy that was archived on 2007-10-31.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20071031065834id_/http%3A//www.subhub.com/static/privacypolicy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the subhub.com privacy policy that was archived on 2008-05-13.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20080513065902id_/http%3A//www.subhub.com/static/privacypolicy) for the most accurate reproduction.*

-# SubHub: Start a Subscription or Membership Website - Online Magazine, Online Journal, Online Newsletter
+# SubHub: Start a Subscription Web Site or Membership Website - Online Magazine, Online Journal, Online Newsletter, AdSense Website, Affiliate Website

 **END USER PRIVACY AND COOKIE POLICY**